 Five Data Chart Mistakes to Avoid in Presentation

-Are you presenting data graphs a lot on your slides?
+How to present data on your slides while keeping clarity and professional look?
 Make sure you are not failing into one of the data visualization traps.
-Here are the most common mistakes I see people do when they present various Excel charts to PowerPoint.
+I collected the most common mistakes I see people do in business presentations.
+Especially when they present data from various Excel charts copied to PowerPoint.

 How to avoid those typical data visualization mistakes?
-I am sharing a few quick tips how you can handle those mistakes using only PowerPoint tools.
+I am sharing a few quick tips how you can handle those mistakes.

 This is a fragment of our training workshops.
 For more details see our Online Trainings on Presentation Design.